annemshivaji/filmstalkers/README.md

 A Spring Boot Web Application where we can rate films , see our previous ratings and present our opinions in the form of comments

 # how to run
-##.Download the code, import as existing maven project via eclipse ide.
+#.Download the code, import as existing maven project via eclipse ide.
-##.Right click on the project, select run as, maven build.
+#.Right click on the project, select run as, maven build.
-##3.In goals, enter "spring-boot:run".
+#.In goals, enter "spring-boot:run".
 Go to http://localhost:8080/ to see the login page.

 # You can use following usernames and their respective passwords to rate the films